Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 Yes.
 However, the developer only speaks American English.
 I can provide 'Google Translate' versions of other languages, but I would prefer it if a native speaker translated the text.
 The .POT file is found in the /languages folder of the plugin.
 If you don't have access to your server, you can also find it on [GitHub](https://github.com/Mark-Tomlinson/markup-by-attribute-for-woocommerce).

 What's a .POT file?
 If you'd like to help but don't know how to use a template file, don't worry.
-A .POT file is a text file that contains all the English phrases found in Markup by Attribute.
+A .POT file is a text file that contains all the English phrases found in Markup-by-Attribute.
 You can simply open it and translate what you read there.
 Send me the translations and I will incorporate them in the next release.

 Many thanks to [Zjadlbymcos](https://github.com/Zjadlbymcos) on GitHub for his Polish Translation and @silentstepsch for several variations of German.

 = I'd like to donate. =

 Thanks!
 The donation button assumes $5.00 USD.
-But feel free to adjust that amount up or down as you feel it's appropriate.
+But please don't hesitate to adjust that amount up or down as you feel it's appropriate.
 I'm a retired guy who's living off his savings, so every bit helps.

-If you use Markup-by-Attribute and want to see me continuing support for it, I encourage you to encourage me with a small donation.
+If you use Markup by Attribute and want to see me continuing support for it, I encourage you to encourage me with a small donation.

 == Screenshots ==